OmiShrestha/web-prog-basics/README.md

 - Enhancing interactivity using JavaScript.
 - Projects may include DOM manipulation, event handling, and simple animations.

-### 5. PHP
+### 5. PHP & CSS
-- Pure backend functionality using PHP.
+- Pure backend functionality using PHP alongside CSS for frontend.
 - Could include logic such as form validation, file handling, or simple authentication.

+### 6. PHP, CSS & JS
+- Pure backend functionality using PHP and JS alongside CSS for frontend.

 ---

 ## Notes
-- `.DS_Store` is a macOS system file and can be ignored.
 - All projects are meant for learning purposes and demonstrate fundamental concepts in web programming.

-Feel free to explore each folder to see the code and structure used for each type of project!

----

-### Author
-**Omi Shrestha**